Ethnic Studies

 ETHN 100.
 Ethnic America.
 3 Units

-General Education Area/Graduation Requirement: Writing Intensive Graduation Requirement (WI), GE AREA D, Race & Ethnicity Graduation Requirement (RE)
+General Education Area/Graduation Requirement: GE AREA D, Writing Intensive Graduation Requirement (WI), Race & Ethnicity Graduation Requirement (RE)

 Term Typically Offered: Fall, Spring, Summer